Product designers improve the usability of everyday items by creating new designs and enhancing existing ones

 Career prospects

-There is significant demand for experienced designers, especially those with experience in a niche area and with a technological background.
+There is significant demand for experienced designers.
 Being able to relocate, either within the UK or overseas can enhance your promotion prospects.

-With significant experience and established contacts, you could set up as a freelancer or even establish your own product design company.
+With experience and an established network of contacts, you could set up as a freelancer or even establish your own product design company.
+You can progress as a self-employed designer by developing your business and expanding your client list.